watir/watirbook/link.md

     browser.link(:html => /007/).click
     browser.link({:html => /007/}).click

-In above example, we have used regular expression as a second parameter, but I am sure you have already got used to them.
+In above example, we have used a regular expression as the second parameter, but I am sure you have already gotten used to them.
 I am also sure you are already convinced that regular expressions are very useful.

 ## XPath